ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

 - CADP for C library must be installed.
 - cadp-pkcs11-wrapper-1.0 Jar must be in the classpath.
 - Add CADP for C PKCS11 Library Path inside Helper.Java sample.
 If Library path is not updated in Helper.java it can be provided as an input for the samples using [-m module] attribute or it will use the default library path.
 - Property file should be placed parallel to the library file.
-If property file is placed at a custom location then you are required to set the path of this file through the environment variable (NAE_Properties_Conf_Filename).

 ## CADP for C PKCS11 Library Path (Default Path)